Implementing LRU Cache like Building a Lego

 .

-An effective way to solve this problem is to provide an abstract API layer on top of these two data structures.
+An effective way to solve this problem is to provide an abstract API layer over these two data structures.

 and put